pagkly/Zed/Investopedia3/What Is a Non-Taxable Distribution.md

 For example, assume the investor in the example above receives a total of $890 in non-taxable dividends.
 The first $800 of the distribution will reduce the cost basis to zero.
 The remaining $90 must be reported as short- or long-term capital gain, depending on whether the shares were held for a year or less.

 Non-taxable distributions are generally reported in Box 3 of Form 1099-DIV.
 Return of capital shows up under the “Non-Dividend Distributions” column on the form.
 The investor may receive this form from the company that paid the dividend.
-If not, the distribution may be reported as an [ordinary dividend](https://www.investopedia.com/terms/o/ordinary-dividends.asp).
+If not, the distribution may be reported as an [[ordinary dividend]](https://www.investopedia.com/terms/o/ordinary-dividends.asp).

 [IRS Publication 550](https://www.irs.gov/forms-pubs/about-publication-550) has all the details about reporting investment income, including non-dividend distribution income.